A must-see attraction while in Cusco.

 To explore Cusco, you will need a day or 2.
-It’s recommended to visit the city during your first few days as a way to acclimatize to the altitude and then travel to Machu Picchu or elsewhere.
+It’s recommended to visit the city during your first few days to acclimate to the altitude and then travel to Machu Picchu or elsewhere.

 The best tourist attractions inside Cusco

-You can visit these places on a city tour organized by a tour company or walk by yourself.
+You can visit these places on a city tour organized by a tour company or walk alone.

 San Pedro Market:

 The first and oldest market in Cusco was built in 1925 by the French architect Gustave Eiffel.
 San Pedro market is located only 10 minute's walk from the Plaza de Armas of Cusco.
 You will feel the noise, the local shops, and the tasty food.

-San Pedro Market is best visited after 8:00 a.m. and before 5:00 p.m.; inside, you will find everything you can think of, from alpaca chompas to souvenirs, fruits, juices, food, and much more.
+San Pedro Market is best visited after 8:00 a.m. and 5:00 p.m.; inside, you will find everything you can think of, from an alpaca compass to souvenirs, fruits, juices, food, and much more.

 We recommend buying fruit, fresh juice, souvenirs, Cuzquenian bread called "Chuta," dry fruits, and cheese; however, if you have a long hiking trip to Machu Picchu, we recommend avoiding trying local food because it may be different from what you are used to.

 Plaza de Armas

-Located in the center of Cusco, Plaza de Armas is one of the most amazing wonders in the world, surrounded by the Cathedral, the Triumph Church, Compania de Jesus Church, and amazing colonial buildings with Inca foundations.
+Located in the center of Cusco, Plaza de Armas is one of the most amazing wonders in the world, surrounded by the Cathedral, the Triumph Church, Compania de Jesus Church, and impressive colonial buildings with Inca foundations.

 Another World Heritage Site, the Cathedral of the Assumption, is the main church of the Roman Catholic Archdiocese of Cusco.
-The cathedral is located in the Plaza de Armas.
+The Cathedral is located in the Plaza de Armas.
 The entire building was built between 1560–1654.
-Inside you will find the biggest repository of Cusco’s colonial art.
+Inside you will find the most significant repository of Cusco's colonial art.